 Ironically, even if Jabber was using IRC as a kind of multicast overlay network to distribute its presence, it would probably perform better in the whole. fippo wrote up a little proposal: Jabber Relay Chat.
 IRC has its weaknesses, but some things can be learnt from it.

-Still, a distribution network based on established TCP lines is generally superior to similar efforts using HTTP POST requests (see also XMPP To The Rescue), so if you are still doing things using HTTP, you will of course experience an improvement upgrading to XMPP.
-Then again, webservers have improved a lot on handling small notifications in recent years.
+Still, a distribution network based on established TCP lines should generally be superior to similar efforts using HTTP POST requests (see also XMPP To The Rescue), so if you are still doing things using HTTP, you may of course experience an improvement switching to XMPP.
+Then again, in the light of REST-ful APIs, web servers have improved a lot on handling small notifications in recent years.
+HTTP/2.0 is probably going to be several times more efficient than XMPP.
 Especially if you deploy a multicast solution over HTTP like FETHR has tentatively done.

 When asked about multicast, Ralph Meijer, member of the XSF Council, stated in a conversation at the FSW2011 that you cannot entrust subscriber nodes to correctly forward your message to further subscribers.
 They might censor or fake messages.
 FETHR approaches this problem by applying digital signatures and using hash chains.
 It's not such an attractive option for XMPP however, since all this cryptographic data cannot be transmitted in native binary form – inefficient base64 encoding is needed instead, but it would probably still be better than giving up on efficient distribution altogether.

 Interestingly however, since 2009 Ralph Meijer's XEP-0253 exists, which provides for multicast distribution at least for pubsub.
 In combination with XEP-0163: Personal Eventing Protocol this could actually turn into a scalable replacement for traditional <presence/>.

 What if PSYC and XMPP were to team up?